|

 2 manuals, 26 stops, 27 ranks

-In 1906, the Reuben Midmer & Sons firm built a new organ for the Church of the Redeemer.
-It is also possible that Midmer rebuilt the Johnson & Son organ from 1866, applying tubular-pneumatic action.
-The organ was Installed in a corner chamber of the chancel.
+In 1906, the Reuben Midmer & Sons firm built a new organ for the Church of the Redeemer, installing it in a corner chamber of the chancel.
 The following specification was recorded by F.R.
 Webber (1887-1963), whose "Organ Scrapbooks" are in the possession of The Organ Historical Society Archives in Princeton, N.J. |

 |